How to start writing an R package

 })

-6. Add some data to your package
+other Add a data to your package

 Then at the of this file, I’d put: